khanlab/snakebids/docs/api/paths.rst

 .. py:currentmodule:: snakebids.paths.specs

 BIDS specs control the formatting of paths produced by the :func:`~snakebids.bids` function.
 They specify the order of recognized entities, placing ``ses-X`` after ``sub-Y``, for instance, no matter what order they are specified in the function.
-Unrecognized entitites are placed in the order specified in the function call.
+Unrecognized entities are placed in the order specified in the function call.

 Because of this, each addition of entities to the spec presents a potentially breaking change.
 Suppose an entity called ``foo`` were added to the spec.
 Calls to :func:`~snakebids.bids` with ``foo`` as an argument would place the entity at the end of the path: